diaabadr/Diaa_Badr/README.md

     x=5  //successful statement
     (*i)++ ; // error
  ```
 Here the const pointer variable points to the const variable.
 So, you are neither allowed to change the const pointer variable(*P) nor the value stored at the location pointed by that pointer variable(*P) , you can change it just with the var.

+###Constant Methods: